Electron Currents from Gradual Heating in Tilted Dirac Cone Materials: Viscous flow of tilted Dirac fermions

-The bulk viscosity at this order can be ignored~\cite{Lucas2018} and shear viscosity can be controled by temperature and its dependence for graphene is as follow\cite{Lars2009}:
+The bulk viscosity at this order can be ignored~\cite{Lucas2018} and shear viscosity can be controlled by temperature and its dependence for graphene is as follows\cite{Lars2009}:

-where $\alpha=c\alpha_{\rm QED}/(\eps_r v_F)$ and $\eps_r$ is the relative permeability of the material with respect to vacuum and $\alpha_{\rm QED}$ is the fine structure constant.
-Essential scales hare are temperature and the kinetic energy of the Dirac electrons set by $v_F$.
-Since $v_F$ in TDFs is comparable to graphene, we expect this formula to give reasonable estimate of $\eta$ in TDFs.
+where $\alpha=c\alpha_{\rm QED}/(\eps_r v_F)$ and $\eps_r$ is the relative permeability of the material with respect to vacuum \hlt{which for graphene can be estimated as $1\leq \eps_r\leq 5$ ~\cite{Lucas2018} and in this paper we have assumed $\eps_r=3$ } and $\alpha_{\rm QED}$ is the fine structure constant.
+Essential scales are the temperature and the kinetic energy of the Dirac electrons set by $v_F$.
+Since $v_F$ in TDFs is comparable to graphene, we expect this formula to give a reasonable estimate of $\eta$ in TDFs.